Table of Contents

 Step 4: Determine the categories of MVP

 MVP is a product that can come in many types - just like regular software apps.
 Understanding different sorts of MVPs before beginning the construction of a specific product can make your notion more tangible.
-There are four categories of MVP, which are clarified in detail here.
+There are four categories of MVP.

 Before hitting the market with any version of your product, it's worth considering picking the suitable technology.